Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Results

-The benchmarks tested in this section are all linear, but vary in size so as to occupy different percentages of an $n \times n$ QPU coupling graph, where $n = 3,\dots,10$.
-A coupling graph of lattice dimensions $n \times n$ is initialized, and sequentially larger and larger linear interaction graphs are mapped to a coupling graph until it is $100\%$ occupied; as in the previous simulations, vertices of the coupling graph are taken to be qubits.
-Addtionally, no explicit noise scaling was utilized as the coupling graph increases; the magnitudes of noise for two-qubit and single-qubit error rates, as well as measurements are kept the same as described in \cref{description_algs-section}.
-As brute-force algorithms were not utilized for this section (becoming practically intractable if $n > 3$), success rates were instead compared between the heuristic and trivial mappers, as shown in \cref{largelinear_results}b and \cref{largelinear_results}c.
+The benchmarks tested in this section are all path-like, but vary in size so as to occupy different percentages of an $n \times n$ QPU CG, where $n = 3,\dots,10$.
+A CG of lattice dimensions $n \times n$ is initialized, and sequentially larger and larger path-like IGs are assigned to a CG until it is $100\%$ occupied; as in the previous simulations, vertices of the CG are taken to be qubits.
+Addtionally, no explicit noise scaling was utilized as the CG increases; the magnitudes of noise for two-qubit and single-qubit error rates, as well as measurements are kept the same as described in \cref{description_algs-section}.
+As BFAAs were not utilized for this section (becoming practically intractable if $n > 3$), success rates were instead compared between the HQAA and TAA, as shown in \cref{fig8}b and \cref{fig8}c.

-The results from our study are displayed in \cref{largelinear_results}. \cref{largelinear_results}a shows the success-rate difference $\{\sigma_{\text{heuristic}}-\sigma_{\text{trivial}}\}$, calculated between our greedy heuristic and the trivial mapper, with respect to linear interaction graphs that progressively fill the entire QPU coupling graph.
-The different colors in \cref{largelinear_results}a denote differing $n$-values for the lattice dimensions of the coupling graph. \cref{largelinear_results}b and \cref{largelinear_results}c display the actual success rates calculated under no noise scaling behavior, for $4 \times 4$ and $6 \times 6$ coupling-graph dimensions, respectively.
+The results from our study are displayed in \cref{fig8}. \cref{fig8}a shows the success-rate difference $\{\sigma_{\text{heuristic}}-\sigma_{\text{trivial}}\}$, calculated between our HQAA and the TAA, with respect to path-like IGs that progressively fill the entire QPU CG.
+The different colors in \cref{fig8}a denote differing $n$-values for the lattice dimensions of the CG. \cref{fig8}b and \cref{fig8}c display the actual success rates calculated under no noise scaling behavior, for $4 \times 4$ and $6 \times 6$ coupling-graph dimensions, respectively.